 Black Friday 2018: Best SSD deals

-Black Friday 2018 is finally here, and the best SSD deals are already well underway.
-Of course, Black Friday proper doesn’t actually start until this coming Friday (November 23), but these retailers just can’t seem to help themselves, as hundreds have bolted the gate and started their respective deals bonanzas early.
+Apart from a couple of good Amazon Black Friday deal of the day offers, it’s been pretty slim pickings on Black Friday SSD deals this year, both in the UK and the US.
+That may well change over the next couple of days as retailers start to ramp up their deals and discounts frenzy, but right now you’re looking at the same old drives for roughly the same old prices.
+But fear not, would-be storage hunters, because your deals herald is poised and ready to bring you the very best Black Friday SSD deals the internet has to offer.

-Still, that’s good news for us, as it means the time to expand your PC’s storage banks with some tasty discounts and deals on today’s best gaming SSDs is finally at hand.
+So, if you’ve been looking for some tasty discounts on today’s best gaming SSDs, this is the page for you.
 Whether you’re looking to jump start your PC with a fancy new drive, or have decided to finally ditch your old HDD for something a bit nippier, these are the best Black Friday SSD deals available right now.

 As always, you’ll find all these deals and more over in our big Black Friday 2018 hub, but if you’re in the market for some other components, why not have a gander at our other Black Friday deals hubs while you’re at it?
 Just click the links below.